IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

 Lastly the user can provide the analysis that should be run on the chain:

-* `--show-slot-block-no` prints the slot and block number of each block it process.
+* `--show-slot-block-no` prints the slot and block number and hash of each block it process.

 * `--count-tx-outputs` prints the block and slot number, tx out output for given block and the cumulative tx out output for all the blocks seen so far.